 The data for these waves were discussed in subsection \ref{subsec:Pdata}.
 Let us describe here the specific details of our $I=3/2$ and $I=1/2$ parameterizations, which follow the generic form described in subsection \ref{subsec:generalforms}.

 \underline{$P^{3/2}$ partial wave} Since no inelasticity has been observed for this wave, we use a purely elastic formalism.
-In this case we have slightly modified our two-parameter conformal map in \cite{Pelaez:2016tgi}.
-The reason is that as seen in Fig.~\ref{fig:p32wavephase}, there is no scattering data below 1 GeV.
-When we did the two-parameter fit, the data was described nicely, but then the scattering length becomes negative.
+In this case, we have slightly modified our two-parameter conformal map in \cite{Pelaez:2016tgi}.
+The reason is that as seen in Fig.~\ref{fig:p32wavephase}, there are no scattering data below 1 GeV.
+When we did the two-parameter fit, the data were described nicely, but then the scattering length becomes negative.
 However, this is in disagreement with the sum rule obtained from fixed-$t$ dispersion relations in \cite{Buettiker:2003pp}, where it was found $m_\pi ^3 a^{3/2}_1=(0.65\pm 0.44)\,10^{-3}$.
-Moreover, as we will see in section \ref{subsec:SRth}, when calculating our own sum rules for this report we also find positive values for $a^{3/2}$, which is also the case of NLO and NNLO ChPT \cite{Bernard:1990kx,Bernard:1990kw,Bijnens:2004bu}.
-Moreover, we have found that a negative scattering length could not be accommodated by the very accurate $P$-waves HDR near threshold.
-Therefore, we have included a purely phenomenological additional factor, only relevant at low energies, to facilitate the phase-shift change of sign between threshold and the data region, i.e. the appearance of a zero of the amplitude, so that we can also fit the \cite{Buettiker:2003pp} sum rule.
+Moreover, as we will see in section \ref{subsec:SRth}, when calculating our own sum rules for this report we also find positive values for $a_1^{3/2}$, which is also the case of NLO and NNLO ChPT \cite{Bernard:1990kx,Bernard:1990kw,Bijnens:2004bu}.
+Moreover, we have found that a negative scattering length could not be accommodated by the very accurate $P$-wave HDR near threshold.
+Therefore, we have included a purely phenomenological additional factor, only relevant at low energies, to facilitate the phase-shift change of sign between threshold and the data region, i.e. the appearance of a zero of the amplitude so that we can also fit the sum rule in \cite{Buettiker:2003pp}.

-Of course, we still use the same $\alpha$ and $s_0$ fixed parameters we used in \cite{Pelaez:2016tgi} and in the $S^{3/2}$ partial wave right above, since they make the data to be centered within the conformal disk without producing unrealistic uncertainty bands.
+Of course, we still fix the $\alpha$ and $s_0$ parameters to the values we used in \cite{Pelaez:2016tgi} and in the $S^{3/2}$ partial wave right above since they make the data to be centered within the conformal disk without producing unrealistic uncertainty bands.
 We take

 All in all, our new parameterization reads

 The $\hat s$ parameter will be the energy where this amplitude becomes zero and the phase shift changes sign.

 The fit parameters are given in Table~\ref{tab:Pelparam} and the resulting phase shift is shown in Fig.~\ref{fig:p32wavephase} against the data as a dashed curve whose uncertainties are covered by the orange band.
 Note that the phase shift is tiny and positive near threshold, ensuring a very small but positive scattering length, it then crosses zero around 0.75 GeV and becomes negative, describing the existing scattering data, which lies above 1 GeV.
 The fitted $\chi^2/dof=1.2$.